-When it comes to taking part in a new activity, in a new place with people the children are unfamiliar with, children can find starting new activities a little challenging.
-Does your child sometimes say they don’t want to take part in a new activity because they are afraid of getting things wrong, even before they have even tried a new activity?
+When children take part in a new activity, in a new place with people the children are unfamiliar with, children can find starting new activities a little challenging.
+Does your child sometimes say they don’t want to participate in a new activity because they are afraid of getting things wrong, even before they have even tried?

 Every time a child takes part in a new activity, there is a chance they make not get everything right the first time.
 This can sometimes cause them to not try at all, following the logic that you can’t fail if you don’t try.
 The children that think their abilities and intelligence are said to have a fixed mindset.
-A growth mindset is a belief that anyone can improve their abilities and intelligence given enough effort.
+A growth mindset is a view that people can improve their intelligence and abilities, given enough effort.

 Do they often stick with challenging tasks and find it hard to work towards goals?
 Are they easily distracted and struggle to complete activities they are started?

-In the marshmallow test performed by psychologist Walter Mischel in the sixties, researchers performed an experiment that asked children to resist eating a marshmallow with the promise of a second if they managed it.
+In the sixties psychologist Walter Mischel performed an experiment called the marshmallow test where researchers asked children to resist eating a marshmallow with the promise of a second if they managed it.

-Years later Mischel followed up on his orignial study and that found the children that were able to delay gratification longer developed a higher sense of self-worth, lower levels of obesity, lower levels of drug and alcohol abuse, they pursued their goals more effectively, had higher levels of education and also enjoyed better quality relationships.
+Years later Mischel followed up on his original study and that found the children that were able to delay gratification longer developed a higher sense of self-worth, lower levels of obesity, lower levels of drug and alcohol abuse, chased goals more effectively, achieved higher levels of education and also enjoyed better quality relationships.

 Every parents wants thier children to be able to make new friends easily.
 This enables their children to be dropped into different environments and make new friends easily.
 Are you also looking for an activity that also have a positive peer group?